ibm-cloud-docs/cis/glb.md

 {{site.data.keyword.attribute-definition-list}}

-# Global load balancer concepts
+# Global load balancer strategy and behavior
 {: #global-load-balancer-glb-concepts}

 A global load balancer manages traffic across server resources located in multiple regions.
 While a single origin server can serve all website content if traffic volumes and latency are manageable, a global load balancer uses a pool approach to distribute traffic across multiple origins.
 This pooling provides several benefits, including: